 In chemistry we learn about electrons, protons and neutrons.
 We learn of their arrangements in atomic elements and in molecules, mixtures and compounds.
 We discover states of matter, ions, isotopes and covalent, ionic and metallic bonds.
 We are introduced to chemical equations and learn how to balance them in terms of atoms, volumes and masses.
 Rarely do we hear that atomic particles seek to satisfy their energy desires in a way that uses least energy.
 Yet it is the fundamental reason why chemical changes occur.
 Chemical change is all about particles reacting to the energies of their surround environment and forming structures that more efficiently satisfy their energy desires in that environment.

 If we ask why hydrogen and oxygen exist as the molecules H2 and O2 we are told they are more stable.
 But what is this stability?
 It is the result of particles coming together in more energy efficient, energy exchanging structures.
-There is less total energy (node energy and photon energy) in the molecule than in the two separated atoms.
-Particle desires for energy are responsible for photon absorptions, emissions and their energy flows.
-Such desires are what hold the particles of a structure at a distance and cause them to vibrate.
+There is less total energy (node energy and photon energy) and therefore marginally less mass in the molecule than in the two separated atoms.
+The atom particles combine as a molecule because together they use less energy satisfying their energy desires.

 Water H2O is a more energy efficient combination of hydrogen and oxygen.
-We use this fact in fuel cells where we harvest, as electrical energy, the energy released in combining the two.
-Simply bringing oxygen and hydrogen together in the right proportions in a container will not of itself create water because the molecules in the mixture are content with their energy interactions.
-However, if we input a spark of photon energy we agitate some of the particle energy exchanges.
-They re-combine as water and release photon energy which acts like the spark and converts more gas to water.
-We get a rapid explosive energy releasing change to water ensues.
+We use this fact in fuel cells to harvest electrical energy.
+Simply bringing oxygen and hydrogen together in the right proportions in a container will not of itself create water and release energy because the molecules in the mixture are content with their energy interactions.
+However, if we input a spark of photon energy we upset that particle contentment and some re-combine as water, releasing photon energy.
+That photon energy further upsets the contentment and a rapid explosive energy releasing change to water ensues.

 In chemistry it is not uncommon now to be introduced to reactivity diagrams like that shown for metals.
 The diagram enables us to say that iron added to copper sulphate will replace the copper and make for iron sulphate and that magnesium added to zinc chloride will replace the zinc and create magnesium chloride.
 The diagram also enables us to say that the reverse reactions will not naturally occur.

 In all chemical changes the least attached outer valence electrons play a major role.
 That is because they are more sensitive to the energy desires of surround structure protons.
 If it is more energy efficient to do so they will transfer their allegiance in full or in part to surround structures and thereby form bonds with them.
-Of course any such changes also brings rearrangements of associated electrons and nuclei.
+Of course any such changes also brings a rearrangement of associated electrons and nuclei.

-The groups and periods of the periodic table of elements tell us much about the distribution of the electrons around the nucleus of each element.
-The groups in the table tell us how many electrons are in the outer valence shell.
-The transition metals that occupy the large section in the middle all have, like the alkali metals, two valence electrons.
-As outer electrons are key particles in the formation of new energy links we should not be surprised that elements in the groups have many common behaviours.
+The groups and periods of the periodic table of elements tell us much about the distribution of energy gathering electrons around the nucleus of each element.
+The table groups tell us how many electrons are in the outer valence shell.
+As the inert gases of group 8 are most energy stable we can conclude that outer shells of 8 electrons are desired.